Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Main proofs

-In contrast to the situation of \fullref{theorem:matchalgebrasold}, we additionally need to distinguish the cases with different orientations of the circles in question.
-Next, all circles not involved in the surgery from $\stacked_{l}$ to $\stacked_{l+1}$ remain unchanged, and we ignore them in the following.
+We need to check the same cases \ref{enum:nnm}-\ref{enum:ns} as in the proof of \fullref{theorem:matchalgebrasold} and additionally need to distinguish the cases with different orientations of the circles in question.
+All components not involved in the surgery from $\stacked_{l}$ to $\stacked_{l+1}$ remain unchanged, and we ignore them in the following.

-\openqed \textbf{Non-nested merge.} Assume that circles $C_i$ and $C_j$ are merged into a circle $C$.
-In this case we have (as one easily sees)
+\textbf{Non-nested merge.} Assume that circles $C_i$ and $C_j$ are merged into a circle $C$.
+In this case we have (as one easily verifies)

 For an example see \eqref{eq:mult1}.
 Now let us look at possible orientations.

 \textit{Both, $C_i$ and $C_j$, are oriented anticlockwise.} By \eqref{eq:first-cupcapthingy}, we directly obtain

 Since $\coeff(\parameterS)=1$ in this case, we see that \eqref{eq:show-me-please} holds.